Home Theater Paint Colors That Maximize Movie Night

 Even with the perfect paint color, lighting plays a critical role.
 Install dimmable sconces or recessed lighting that can be adjusted to low levels.
 Avoid placing lights directly across from the screen, as this will cause glare.

-If you’re going for a professional-quality look, hiring experts like painters Eugene OR homeowners trust can ensure an even, streak-free finish, especially with dark tones that show every imperfection.
+If you’re going for a professional-quality look, hiring experts like painters Central Oregon homeowners trust can ensure an even, streak-free finish, especially with dark tones that show every imperfection.

 A Quick Case Study